neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 Neon storage consumes extra space in order to support point-in-time restore, which enables you to restore your data to a past state.
 Data history is stored in log-based format.

-The Neon Free Tier limits the amount of dta history that can be stored.
+The Neon Free Tier limits the amount of data history that can be stored.